RajenDharmendra/HDFS-Spark/Spark/Spark_SQL_SportsData_Analysis2.md

 **Creating UDF:-**
 Create a Spark SQL UDF that takes the medal_type and age as parameters and performs the change as required in the problem statement.
 AddRanking

-Using the DataFrame SportsDataDF created above with the withColumn function, we:
+Using the DataFrame SportsDF created above with the withColumn function, we:

 Assign the name for the new column (ranking) and